 Motivation is the driving force within individuals that impels them to action.
 This driving force is produced by a state of uncomfortable tension, which exists as a result of an unfulfilled need.
-All individuals have needs, wants and desires.
-Thus, motives have a role in consumer behaviour.
+All individuals have needs, wants, and desires.
+Thus, motives have a role in consumer behavior.

 Although marketing research plays its important role for business firms to solve their marketing problems, it is confined to only the ‘what’ aspect of the problem and does not provide the answer to the ‘why’ aspect of the problem.
 This answer is found in motivation research.

 Characteristics of Motivation Research

 - Motivation research is concerned with human motives.

 - It is qualitative research, so it is very difficult to generalize the findings.

 - It operates on the premise that consumers are not always aware of the reasons for their actions.

 - Motivation research attempts to discover, underlying feelings, attitudes, and emotions concerning product, service, or brand use.

 - It is designed to uncover consumers of the subconscious or hidden motivation.